Qiang-Zou/Qiang-Zou.github.io/_pages/group.md

     2. Direct/parametric solid modeling

-    3. Microgeometry modeling (including microstructure modeling and microsurface modeling)
+    3. Microgeometry modeling (microstructure representation and operations)

 2. With applied research on: